imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 1. Fun: g
 ```

-The `session.reset()` method resets the Imandra REPL internal state, wiping all the previous variables and functions.
+The `session.reset()` method resets the Imandra session internal state, wiping all the previous variables and functions.

 ```